- Crisis Centre BC

-If you or someone you know is feeling hopeless or at risk of harm, call 1 800 784 2433 or chat online with a crisis responder any time. - UBC Student Assistance Program by Aspiria
+If you or someone you know is feeling hopeless or at risk of harm, call or chat online with a crisis responder in British Columbia. - Here2Talk

-If you are an Indigenous student, get immediate mental health counselling or crisis intervention by calling 1 855 242 3310 or chatting online any time. - British Columbia emergency care
+If you are an Indigenous student in Canada, get immediate mental health counselling or crisis intervention by calling 1 855 242 3310 or chatting online any time. - Campus Security

-Call 604 822 2222 for help any time.
+Call 604 822 2222 for help on campus any time, including first aid.
 You can also reach Campus Security on a Blue Phone, one of 40-coloured poles on campus with the word “Assistance” on them.

 If you need urgent help